If you have questions on how to transfer money from Google Pay to Cash App, this article has you covered.

 Can I Transfer Money from Google Pay to Cash App?

-Yes, money transfer from Google Pay to Cash App is possible, though not easy.
+Yes, indirect transfer of money from Google Pay to Cash App is possible, though not easy.
 Instead of a direct link you have the option of connecting a shared bank account or using your Visa Cash Card to transfer funds.

 Being competitors, it is understandable why the two apps lack a direct connection with each other.